slarimore02/terraform-vsphere-vm-deployment/README.md

-# AVI Controller Deployment on vSphere Terraform module
+# VM Deployment on vSphere - Terraform module
 This Terraform module creates a specified  number of VMs on vSphere

 ## Module Functions